lostcarpark/conclar/public/info.md

 All times are listed in Irish time (UTC+1) and your local time - you can change the timezone displayed in ConClár on the **Settings** page.

 **Registration and Info**
-* Saturday: 9am - 8pm
+* Saturday: from 9am
-* Sunday: 9am - 6pm
+* Sunday: from 9am

 **Trade Hall**
 * Saturday: 10am - 6pm
-* Sunday: 10am - 5pm
+* Sunday: 10am - 6pm

 **Programme**
-* Saturday: 10am (Opening Ceremony) – 9:30pm
+* Saturday: from 10am (Opening Ceremony)
-* Saturday night social: 8pm – late, including the Great Octocon Table Quiz from 8:30pm
+* Saturday night social: 8:30pm – till late, including the Great Octocon Table Quiz
 * Sunday: 10:30am – 7:30pm (Closing Ceremony begins at 7pm)

 ## Online